Police: Mom apparently jumps to death with 7-year-old son

-Police say a woman apparently jumped with her 7-year-old son from a window of a boutique hotel in New York City and both died.
+Law enforcement officials say a former Playboy centerfold model who was involved in a custody battle apparently jumped with her 7-year-old son from a hotel in midtown Manhattan and both died.

-It's not clear how high up the pair were at the Gotham Hotel when they fell, but the 46-year-old woman and the boy were found on a lower balcony at about 8:15 a.m. on Friday.
-The victims were not immediately identified.
+According to law enforcement officials, the pair checked into the penthouse suite of the Gotham Hotel on the 25th floor the night before.
+They were found on a second-floor balcony at about 8:15 a.m.
+Friday by workers, who called police.
+Officials identified the woman as Stephanie Adams and her son as Vincent.
+The officials weren't authorized to speak publicly and spoke to The Associated Press on condition of anonymity.

-The Gotham Hotel is located on 46th street, about four blocks from Grand Central Terminal, and has 67 rooms over 25 floors.
+The Gotham Hotel is located on 46th street, about four blocks from Grand Central Terminal.

 Comments